ibm-cloud-docs/solution-tutorials/vpc-app-deploy.md

 ### Initialize and customize cloud instances with cloud-init
 {: #vpc-app-deploy-cloud_init}

-When provisioning a virtual server instance, you can specify a [cloud-init](https://cloudinit.readthedocs.io/en/latest/index.html) script to be executed during the server initialization.
+When provisioning a virtual server instance, you can specify a [cloud-init](https://cloudinit.readthedocs.io/en/latest/index.html){: external} script to be executed during the server initialization.
 Cloud-init is a multi-distribution package that handles early initialization of a cloud instance.
 It defines a collection of file formats to encode the initialization of cloud instances.

 In {{site.data.keyword.cloud_notm}}, the cloud-init file contents are provided in the `user-data` parameter at the time the server is provisioned.
-See [User-Data Formats](https://cloudinit.readthedocs.io/en/latest/topics/format.html#user-data-formats) for acceptable user-data content.
+See [User-Data Formats](https://cloudinit.readthedocs.io/en/latest/topics/format.html#user-data-formats){: external} for acceptable user-data content.
 If you need to debug script execution, cloud-init logs the output of the initialization script in `/var/log/cloud-init-output.log` on virtual server instances.

-This tutorial uses a shell script named [install.sh](https://github.com/IBM-Cloud/vpc-tutorials/blob/master/vpc-app-deploy/shared/install.sh) as initialization script:
+This tutorial uses a shell script named [install.sh](https://github.com/IBM-Cloud/vpc-tutorials/blob/master/vpc-app-deploy/shared/install.sh){: external} as initialization script:

    ```sh
    #!/bin/bash